 From a recent survey, 68% of Americans say microaggressions are a serious problem in the workplace.
 That means that over two-thirds of individuals in any given workplace have likely experienced microaggressions.
 If you feel like your place of work, your school, or anywhere you regularly spend time is hostile, or less validating of your personal experience, it takes a toll.
 It can leave people feeling isolated, and lowers their confidence and ability to solve problems.

 For example, a non-BIPOC individual who says to their Black co-worker that they “don’t see color,” is committing a microaggression.
 While the intention may be to say “I see you as my equal,” what it actually signals is that they do not value the differences of that person’s lived experience or recognize that part of their identity.
+This also applies to many other sub-groups as well including women, the LGBTQIA+ community, the AAPI community, and many others.
 In this way, microaggressions undermine a culture of real inclusion and reinforce dynamics of privilege and power.
 If you want your employees to reach their maximum potential and engagement levels, addressing toxic aspects of your company’s culture is an imperative first step.

 Even though most microaggressions do not have an overtly racist, sexist, homophobic, etc. intent, they are still hurtful because they are based on assumptions and stereotypes about entire groups of people.
 Thinking about that one co-worker who is always making jokes with “Asians” or “lesbians” as the punchline?
 Those jokes at the expenses of others are textbook microaggressions.